What are the eleven types of English noun?

 Type 11: Possessive Nouns

 The final type of noun is the noun that indicates possession, which is when one item or concept demonstrates ownership over another such as ‘the teacher’s bag’ or ‘Jane’s addiction’.
-Although there are some irregularities that will be discussed in Lesson 4 regarding possessive nouns, the general rule here is to add an apostrophe (’) and an ‘-s’ suffix to the end of the noun that exhibits possession, such as in the examples below:
+Although there are some irregularities that will be discussed in Chapter 4 regarding possessive nouns, the general rule here is to add an apostrophe (’) and an ‘-s’ suffix to the end of the noun that exhibits possession, such as in the examples below:

 What about pronouns and gerunds?